 Dylan Jones from Shoot from the Trip heads to Verbier in Switzerland on assignment for On the Luce to check out what this stunning ski resort has to offer during the summer months.

-Birds tweeting, cowbells clanging quietly in the distance and the occasional sound of a mountain bike whizzing past.
-These are the sounds that you will hear while sitting on your balcony during the summer season in Verbier, Switzerland.
-You may know Verbier as a luxury ski resort and winter playground, but this beautiful location in the Alps has so much to offer during the summer season.
-Located in the south of Switzerland and perched on a south-facing plateau 1500m above sea level, Verbier is the perfect mountain resort for a summer break.
+Birds tweeting, cowbells clanging and mountain bikes whizzing past – the sounds that you’ll hear sitting on your balcony during the summer in Verbier, Switzerland.
+You might know Verbier as a luxury ski resort, but this beautiful town in the Swiss Alps has plenty offer during the summer season too.
+Located in the south of Switzerland on a south-facing plateau with breathtaking views across the Val de Bagnes, Verbier is the perfect mountain resort for a summer break.
+From walking trails and bike tracks to spas and mountain yoga, and restaurants offering locally produced dishes (including plenty of cheese), here’s what summer in Verbier has to offer.

 This trip was hosted by Verbier Tourist Office, but all views are our own.